Discover why so many Microsoft Access users and developers rely on Total Access Analyzer to deliver great Access solutions for over 20 years!

 You can also see property values across all form controls.
 Similarly, for Tables and Queries, you can choose object level or field/column level properties.

-The XRef tab shows for each object, where it's used throughout your application including references from other objects, macros, and modules.
-Here you can see each table and what objects and controls are referencing it:
+The XRef tab shows for each object, where it's used throughout your database including references from other objects, macros, and modules.
+Here you can see each table and what objects and controls are referencing it such queries, RecordSource of forms and reports, RowSource of combo boxes and list boxes, macros, explicit references in VBA code, and lookups in table fields:

 Errors, Suggestions and Performance tips are displayed in their tabs.
 By pressing Alt+D, you can open the current object in design mode to examine and make the recommended changes.
 Check the "Reviewed" box for items you don't want or need to change, so the next time the database is documented, your Reviewed status is preserved.
 You can even filter on the Reviewed status to see any new issues from your last run.